aeturrell/coding-for-economists/code-preliminaries.md

 # Preliminaries

-In this chapter, you'll find out how to install and setup everything you need to get coding.
+In this chapter, you'll find out about how to get the basic tools you need to code set up on your own computer.
+While you don't need to know all of this if you're planning on using the 'Googler Colab' or 'Binder' options to run code examples from the book, you may find it helpful to read through this chapter anyway.

 ## Computational environment